The Community Patrol Unit

 - Officers have the benefit of two satellite offices to work from.
 The Township office, located at 988 Kawartha Lakes County Road 10 in Millbrook and the Peterborough Airport, located at 925 Airport Road in Peterborough.

 - Uniform service is complimented by all other facets of the Peterborough Police Service and works in partnership with a number of local groups to provide support and ensure enjoyment of amenities throughout the township.

-In 2018 there were 1,051 calls for service in Area 6.
-Traffic enforcement continues to be a primary concern within this rural area.
-Officers continue to set team objectives and create traffic enforcement details within the Township.
+Out of the 951 calls 107 of those call were regarding criminal offences.
+As noted in previous Annual Reports, traffic enforcement continues to be a primary concern within this rural area.
+In 2019 officers continued to set team objectives and create traffic enforcement details within the Township.
 The team traffic enforcement approach educates drivers, places value on citizens’ concerns and complaints and further deters future motor vehicle collisions.

-Team enforcement results have been recorded for 2018 and a total of 1,938 provincial offence notices were issued.
-Many of these offences were radar enforcement to address community concerns that were brought forward to the area officers.
+Team enforcement results have been recorded for 2019 and a total of 2,384 provincial offence notices were issued.